the-t-in-rtf/fluid-json-schema/docs/fss.md

     "dataPath": ["deep", "booleanField"],
     "schemaPath": ["properties", "deep", "properties", "booleanField", "type"],
     "rule": { "type": "boolean" },
-    "message": "gpii.schema.messages.validationErrors.type"
+    "message": "fluid.schema.messages.validationErrors.type"
 };

 // This is simplified for illustration purposes, this would nearly always be delivered as part of a more complex bundle. var messages = {
-    "gpii.schema.messages.validationErrors.type": "The value supplied should be a(n) %rule.type."
+    "fluid.schema.messages.validationErrors.type": "The value supplied should be a(n) %rule.type."
 };

 var message = fluid.stringTemplate(messages[error.message], error); // The value supplied should be a(n) boolean.